thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

   return evaluatedElements, proof
 ~~~

-The Issuer then creates a BatchTokenResponse structured as follows:
+The Issuer then creates a AmortizedBatchTokenResponse structured as follows:

 ~~~tls
 struct {